hortejak/kcf/README.md

 The tracker comes with a test suite based on [vot2016 datatset][11].
 You can run the test suite as follows:

-    make vot2016  # This download the datased (about 1GB of data) make test
+    make vot2016  # This downloads the dataset (about 1GB of data) make test

 The above command run all tests in parallel and displays the results